-The SPOC for our school is: Name: Sally Davies
+The SPOC for our school is: Name: Tamar Cohen

-All staff within our school will be on alert to changes in a child behaviour or attitude which could indicate that they are in need of help or protection.
+All staff within our school will be on alert to changes in a child's behaviour or attitude which could indicate that they are in need of help or protection.

-We will use specialist online monitoring software, which in this school is called smoothwall monitoring This will be monitored by the DSL.
+We will use specialist online monitoring and filtering software, which in this school is called Smoothwall.
+This will be monitored by the DSL.
 All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.

-Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be susceptible/vulnerable to radicalisation.

-Our school has a "no platform" policy.
+Our school has a "no platform" policy and a prevent risk assessment.